johnhebron/portfolio-hugo/content/_index.md

           <br><br>
           I was lucky enough to be able to spend the week assisting the team with ecommerce/business guidance from my time running multiple online businesses, as well as design and coding advice for their project website.
           <br><br>
-          To find out more about their visit, check out this blog post: https://www.bigeng.io/opening-the-door-for-future-women-leaders/"
+          To find out more about their visit, check out this blog post: <a href='https://www.bigeng.io/opening-the-door-for-future-women-leaders/' target='new'>https://www.bigeng.io/opening-the-door-for-future-women-leaders/</a>"
           organization: Ann Richards School for Young Women Leaders
           organization_url: https://www.annrichardsschool.org/
           title: 'Mentor'